ksw5/DogApp/README.md

 ## Architecture

-The application is built using Single-Activity Architecture with multiple fragments.
-I split the application into 4 layers:
+The application is built using MVVM Single-Activity Architecture with multiple fragments.
+I split the application into 3 layers:

-- API
-- Models
+- Model
-- UI
+- View
-- Utils
+- ViewModel

 ### Android Architecture Components